Switch0XD/TaskX/README.md

 - ![Task Assignment Form](screenshots/task_assignment_form.png)
 - ![Excel Export Button](screenshots/excel_export_button.png)

-## Contact Information
-For inquiries or assistance regarding the project, please contact [Your_Name] at [Your_Email@example.com].

 ## Acknowledgements
-- This project was completed as part of the HackerKernel Node.js Trainee position application.
+- This project was completed as part of the HackerKernel MERN Trainee position application.
 - Special thanks to HackerKernel for the opportunity to work on this project.